 Claire from Learnosity says that when it comes to giving employees feedback, it’s all about authenticity.
 Be professional, be authentic and give feedback in real-time.
 This will help you avoid dealing out a dreaded sh** sandwich.

-At Employment Hero, we agree that feedback should be given in real-time and continuous.
-To achieve this, we also conduct employee happiness surveys using our own platform.
+At Employment Hero, we agree that feedback should be ongoing and given in real-time.
+To achieve this, we conduct employee happiness surveys using our own platform.
 Line managers have weekly one-on-ones with each member of their team and we use progressive performance reviews.
 All this works to keep the feedback loop going.

-5. How often are you reviewing your incentives and rewards for employees programs?
+5. How often are you reviewing your incentives and rewards for employee programs?

 All companies agreed that they were continuously reviewing their programs.
-Working in an agile environment means things can change very quickly and so it’s important to keep your ear to the ground.
-Innowell have also taken steps to formalise their process and review their systems every quarter.
+Working in an agile environment means things can change very quickly, so it’s important to keep your ear to the ground.
+Innowell has also taken steps to formalise their process and review their systems every quarter.

 More about our meet up